lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ## Space examples

-While spaces in a novel can be hierarchically organized by relations of containment (town > house > bedroom), we are interested in the shifting spatial frames that comprise the immediate surroundings of events - the props and backdrops that potentiate the thoughts and actions of characters in a particular scene.
+While spaces in a novel can be hierarchically organized by relations of containment (town > house > bedroom), we are interested in the specific and dynamic over the general and static.
+Think of constantly shifting spatial frames that capture the immediate surroundings of events - the props and backdrops that potentiate the thoughts and actions of characters in a particular scene.